DeepwaterExploration/legacydocs/docs/products/explorehd_heavy.md

 Introducing the exploreHD Heavy, a novel camera that builds on the principles exemplified by the original exploreHD.
 New to this model, this subsea USB camera features high definition USB output and a backlit Sony sensor with an even larger active area than the standard exploreHD, all housed in a novel enclosure rated to 1000m!
 Advanced automated exposure and white balance adjustments ensure accurate colors and a natural image, even in low light conditions.

 The exploreHD Heavy also features H.264 compression technology, allowing up to 7 cameras to be connected and streamed simultaneously with minimal loss in quality and latency.
-This makes it the perfect choice for advanced multi-cam ROV/AUV setups, oceanography , and aquaculture.
+This makes it the perfect choice for advanced multi-cam ROV/AUV setups, oceanography, and aquaculture.
 With the exploreHD Heavy, you can clearly and easily record in the most brutal underwater environments.

 ## Technical Specifications